Welcome to Guo Tai TCM Rehab & Wellness Official Website 欢迎来到国泰中医康复中心的官方网站

 Osteopathic Manipulative Medicine (OMM)

-Includes gentle hands-on methods like stretching and massaging to manipulate body tissues.
+This technique includes gentle hands-on methods like stretching and massaging to manipulate body tissues.

 Cranial Osteopathy